ryonakae/raycast-extension-chatgpt/README.md

 ## System Message

-You can set system messages to configure the behavior of the assistant.
-For more information on system messages, please refer [here](https://platform.openai.com/docs/guides/chat/introduction).
+You can set a system message to configure the behavior of the assistant.
+For more information on the system message, please refer [here](https://platform.openai.com/docs/guides/chat/introduction).

-To set a system message, open the plugin and select "Set System Message" from the Actions menu while "Submit" is selected.
-Enter your desired system message in the text area and confirm.
+To set the system message, open the plugin and select "Set System Message" from the Actions while "Submit" is selected. your favorite system message in the text area and confirm.